Murder of Jimmy Farris: Current status

-Brandon Hein, Micah Holland, and Jason Holland remain in prison.
-Their legal appeals have been exhausted.
-Miliotti appeared before the Board of Parole Hearings on April 28, 2011.
 The board found that Miliotti was "not yet suitable for parole and would pose an unreasonable risk of danger or a threat to public safety if released from prison," and gave him a ten-year denial.
 However, under Marsy's Law, a life inmate who is denied parole may, in three year intervals, request that his or her hearing be moved to an earlier date.

 Miliotti filed a petition to advance which was approved and his next hearing was advanced from ten to seven years.
 His "Subsequent Parole Consideration Hearing" took place on March 8, 2018.
 The parole board found that, "Mr. Miliotti does not pose an unreasonable risk of danger to society or threat to public safety and is therefore suitable for parole."

-On December 24, 2018, Governor Edmund G. Brown, Jr. commuted Jason Holland's sentence, from life without the possibility of parole plus eight years, to 30 years to life.
+On December 24, 2018, Governor Edmund G. Brown Jr. commuted Jason Holland's sentence, from life without the possibility of parole plus eight years, to 30 years to life.

 Micah Holland appeared before the Board of Parole Hearings on March 13, 2019.
-He was denied parole and given a seven year denial.
+He was denied parole and given a seven-year denial.